Issued By: Legal Department

 BearCom’s assets are to be used only for the legitimate business purposes of BearCom and only by authorized persons or their designees.
 This includes both tangible and intangible assets.
 Other than as expressly authorized by an officer of BearCom, the use of BearCom time, materials, assets or facilities for purposes not directly related to BearCom’s business, or the removal or borrowing of BearCom property, is prohibited.
 You must use and maintain BearCom’s assets with care and respect and guard against waste and abuse.

-For more information, please see BearCom’s IT Equipment Policy and your Employee Handbook.
+For more information, please see BearCom’s IT Equipment Policy, Acceptable Use Policy and your Employee Handbook.

 6.0 Intellectual Property